Apple to close all China mainland stores due to virus outbreak – Nigeria News Headlines Today

-Apple Inc on Saturday said it would shut all of its official stores and corporate offices in mainland China until February 9 as fears over the coronavirus outbreak mounted and the death toll more than doubled to over 250 from a week ago.
+(Reuters/NAN) Apple Inc on Saturday said it would shut all of its official stores and corporate offices in mainland China until Feb 9. as fears over the coronavirus outbreak mounted and the death toll more than doubled to over 250 from a week ago.

 “Out of an abundance of caution and based on the latest advice from leading health experts, we’re closing all our corporate offices, stores, and contact centers in mainland China through Feb.
 9,” Apple said in a statement.